-The Manly Warringah Women’s Resource Centre is a not for profit organisation supporting women and children escaping domestic violence and abuse.
-They provide crisis accommodation and support services (like counselling, legal advice clinics, advocacy family support) on the North Shore and Northern Beaches of Sydney for ‘at risk’ women and children.
+Women and Children First (formerly Manly Warringah Women’s Resource Centre) was rebranded this year to better reflect the services they provide for women and their children.
+It is a not-for-profit organisation supporting women and children escaping domestic violence and abuse.
+They provide crisis accommodation and support services (like counselling, legal advice clinics, advocacy and family support) on the North Shore and Northern Beaches of Sydney for ‘at risk’ women and children.

-They have a group home refuge on the North Shore, plus six units and a new ‘pop up’ Safe House on the Northern Beaches in response to COVID-19 and the direct increase in mental health issues and intimate partner violence.
-They also have transitioning houses for women who are ready to slowly take the steps to move on.
-Find out more about the Safe Houses here.
+They have a women’s home refuge on the North Shore, plus six units on the Northern Beaches for crisis accommodation.
+They also have transition houses for women who are ready to slowly take the steps to move on.
+Find out more about the refuges here.

 Walk for Women & Children